Blue Business® Plus Credit Card from American Express review

 The Blue Business® Plus credit card has no annual fee.
 The Capital One® Spark® Miles for Business has no annual fee for the first year – after that, there's a $95 annual fee.

 American Express Blue Business® Plus vs. American Express® Blue Business Cash

-Both the Blue Business® Plus Credit Card from American Express and the American Express Blue Business Cash™ Card are currently offering a $100 statement credit each at Dell Technologies, DocuSign or FedEx after you make an eligible purchases within the first 3 months of Card Membership and they each offer 0% introductory APR on purchases for 12 months.
+Neither the Blue Business® Plus Credit Card from American Express and the American Express Blue Business Cash™ Card offer a traditional welcome bonus, but both offer 0% introductory APR on purchases for 12 months.
 After that your APR will be a variable rate (currently 13.24% - 19.24% Variable for Blue Business Cash and 13.24% - 19.24% Variable for Blue Business® Plus), based, of course, on your creditworthiness.
 Both cards also allow users to spend beyond their credit limit– Just remember, the amount you can spend above your credit limit is not unlimited.
 It adjusts with your use of the card, your payment history, credit record and other factors.

 As for ongoing rewards, the Blue Business® Plus gives you 2X Membership Rewards® points on every day business purchases up to $50,000 in purchases every year; after that, it's 1X point per dollar.

 Instead of rewards points, the American Express Blue Business Cash Card offers 2% cash back on all eligible purchases on up to $50,000 per calendar year, and after that, 1% on all purchases.
 Cash back earned is automatically credited to your account.

 Neither card charges an annual fee.